G-structure/optim-hunt/content.md

 2. Internal activations that track optimization progress
 3. Performance scaling with depth like iterative optimization

-#todo fix
-This helps explain one of the weirdest things about transformers - how they can do few-shot learning despite only being trained to predict next tokens.
-They're secretly learning to be optimizers!
-I think this is one of the coolest examples of mesa optimization we've found in the wild.

 ## Langue Models as Regressors

 For linear regression, given a design matrix \(X\) and outputs \(y\), there are two really fascinating ways to find the optimal weights - I think walking through both helps build intuition for what's going on under the hood: